alanelias/laravel-mix-api/docs/styles.md

  *  Documentation
  * [ // here is array of template object
  *    {
- *         "template": "app", // template name use to filter gulp when you run gulp --template app
+ *         "template": "app", // template name use to filter gulp when you run npm run dev -- api="templates:app"
  *         "required": true, // add this if you want all files under this name to be compiled every time
  *         "files": [{
  *             "type": "sass", // type will apply mix function call e.g: mix.sass(....);